sellout/emacs-color-theme-solarized/README.md

 *   solarized-bold | solarized-underline | solarized-italic

-    If you wish to stop Solarized from displaying bold, underlined or italicized typefaces, simply assign a zero value to the appropriate variable, for example: `let g:solarized_italic=0`
+    If you wish to stop Solarized from displaying bold, underlined or italicized typefaces, simply set the appropriate variable to `nil`.

 *   solarized-contrast